2 Month Expedition

 Support Fijian Government aims.

 Our biggest project combines all aspects of Think Pacific’s volunteer projects and programs.
-Whilst living with a Fijian family in a rural community you will; complete the construction of one of our biggest community building projects, collaborate with a local youth group to address sustainable development issues and engage with sports, education and advocacy programs with community members and children of your village.
+Whilst living with a Fijian family in a rural community you will; complete the construction of a community building such as a health clinic, collaborate with a local youth group to discuss sustainable development issues and advocate important messages, and complete our Pacific Skills cultural programme.

 Learn fascinating traditional Fijian culture through our biggest immersion.
-The youth within your village will teach you about traditional skills, traditions and subsistence island life.
+The local community will teach you about traditional skills, traditions and subsistence island life.

-Work with local youth groups in fun and engaging sessions led by Think Pacific leaders and local charities.
-Support sustainable development by working on health promotion, environment, sports and life skills initiatives.
+Work with local youth groups (18-30) in group sessions led by Think Pacific leaders and advocate important messages of sustainable development, including health promotion, environment, sports and life skills initiatives.

 In Partnership with the Fijian Ministry of Health